 - Students are expected to clean up their trash after eating breakfast, lunch, and snacks.
-All trash and recycling should be placed in the appropriate receptacles.
-Eating in the classroom is prohibited. - Any student who defaces or damages school property will be subject to disciplinary action and will be responsible for the full cost of repair or replacement. - Students are responsible for returning textbooks on time and for treating them with proper care.
+All trash and recycling should be placed in the appropriate receptacles. - Any student who defaces or damages school property will be subject to disciplinary action and will be responsible for the full cost of repair or replacement. - Students are responsible for returning textbooks on time and for treating them with proper care.
 There will be a charge for the replacement of any damaged or lost textbooks.